neam/docker-stack/stacks/neam/debian-php-nginx.database/stack/README.md

     docker-stack local url web 80 - /stack-hello/

+> Hint: On OSX, you can open the url directly from a terminal session:

+    open $(docker-stack local url web 80 - /stack-hello/)

 Or, create the index php files expected by the default configuration:

     mkdir -p frontend/www